mallim/mallim-blog1/_posts/2018-03-20-hello-world.md

 Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
 It actually is a lot easier than I thought it was going to be.

+### Version

+This is updated to this point - [Tidied up tag opening/closing and interaction with URL, which Fixes #6](https://github.com/sfreytag/friday-theme/commit/c599819c1fa40cb0a3145c62aeb94f8015054d5d)

 ## Update 24-Mar: Added Webanalytics for Jekyll, Sitemap

 * This one does not automatically generate the Google Analytics script - [Jekyll::analytics](https://github.com/hendrikschneider/jekyll-analytics).
 Instead followed the instructions in here -